artefactual/archivematica-docs/getting-started/other-resources/trac.rst

 reliability, commitment and readiness of institutions to assume long-term preservation responsibilities.

-The review tool was developed by MIT in a project led by Nancy McGovern, Head of `Curation and Preservation Services`_ at MIT Libraries.
+The review tool was developed by MIT in a project led by Nancy McGovern, Director, Digital Preservation at MIT Libraries.
 Artefactual has permission to host this tool for community use.
 The copy provided here contains data about the TRAC requirements that Archivematica fulfills for the repository.